 - Protect the little ones by sewing up these free patterns for a Fluted Sun Hat or a Ruffled Bonnet.
 Add decorations and trim to have the hat be a favorite or match an outfit.

-- Wild Ginger Software offers a free download of Wild Things!.
-This free software is a fully functional program for drafting patterns for hats, bags, wraps, and footwear.
-The possibilities are endless for your Easter bonnet and more!
+- Wild Ginger Software offers a download of Wild Things!, a free software program that is fully functional for drafting patterns for hats, bags, wraps, and footwear.

 - Simplicity, McCalls, Butterick, and So Vintage Patterns are all pattern catalogs that offer hat patterns in conjunction with other patterns.